 • Birman

-• Scottish Fold (longhair version = the Highland Fold)
+• Scottish Fold (The longhair version is the Highland Fold!)

 • Siberian Cats